 Randy Voland, Vice President

-Mr. Voland is Vice President of ACEnT Laboratories, a company he co-founded after he retired from NASA after 25 years of government service.
+Mr. Voland is Vice President of Calspan Advanced Solutions, formed after the acquisition of ACEnT Laboratories LLC in April 2021.
+He co-founded ACEnT in 2007 after he retired from NASA after 25 years of government service.
 Randy is a recognized expert in hypersonic airbreathing propulsion system development with a specialty in ground and flight test techniques and has been a key participant in every successful scramjet related flight test conducted with US involvement.
 Over the last half of his career at NASA he served as leader of the X-43A/Hyper-X program propulsion team, Chief Technologist for the proposed X-43B reusable combined cycle flight demonstrator, NASA Vehicle Systems Program hypersonic vehicles sector manager, and finally as Principal Investigator for the Hypersonics Project under the NASA Fundamental Aeronautics Program where he led all hypersonics research conducted at multiple NASA research centers.
-In his current role at ACEnT, he actively supports hypersonics and energy research and development projects for multiple US Government and industry customers, while managing ACEnT personnel at the NASA Langley Research Center and the company’s laboratory facility in Hampton, VA.
+In his current role at Calspan, he actively supports hypersonics and energy research and development projects for multiple US Government and industry customers, while managing Calspan personnel at the NASA Langley Research Center and the company’s laboratory facility in Hampton, VA.

 Randy graduated from North Carolina State University with a BS in Mechanical Engineering and earned an MS in Fluid Mechanics and Thermal Sciences from George Washington University.
 He has over 50 publications and presentations, is an AIAA Associate Fellow and member of several other professional societies, and has won several major honors and awards including the Aviation Week and Space Technology Laureate in 2004, and the NASA Exceptional Service Medal in 2002.